makinacorpus/makina-states/doc/ref/design/macros.rst

 Macros
 ========

+**OBSOLETE** We know do not use any more base macros but access directly to salt execution modules, read some formulaes to see in action.

 Base macros
 -----------
 To access the registries and make a thin and easier higth level settings API, we use macros as importable modules inside the states files.